 - (a) Conditions for Reassignment.
-A criminal case may be reassigned to another judge if it is found to be related to a lower numbered criminal case assigned to that judge and each of the following criteria is met: - (1) all defendants in each of the cases are the same, or, if the defendants are not all the same, the cases are based upon the same set of facts, events or offenses: - (2) both cases are pending in this District; - (3) the handling of both cases by the same judge is likely to result in the overall saving of judicial resources; and - (4) neither case has progressed to the point where reassigning a case would likely delay substantially the proceedings in either case, or the Court finds that the assignment of the cases to the same judge would promote consistency in resolution of the cases or otherwise be in the interest of justice.

-- (b) Motion to Reassign.
+A criminal case may be reassigned to another judge if it is found to be related to a lower numbered criminal case assigned to that judge and each of the following criteria is met: - (1) all defendants in each of the cases are the same, or, if the defendants are not all the same, the cases are based upon the same set of facts, events or offenses: - (2) both cases are pending in this District; - (3) the handling of both cases by the same judge is likely to result in the overall saving of judicial resources; and - (4) neither case has progressed to the point where reassigning a case would likely delay substantially the proceedings in either case, or the Court finds that the assignment of the cases to the same judge would promote consistency in resolution of the cases or otherwise be in the interest of justice. - (b) Motion to Reassign.
 A motion for reassignment based on relatedness may be filed by any party to a case.
-The motion must be filed with, and will be decided by the judge to whom the lowest numbered case of the claimed related set is assigned for trial or other final disposition.
-If the set includes both felony cases, and one or more misdemeanors assigned to a magistrate judge, then the motion must be filed with, and will be decided by the district judge assigned to the lowest numbered felony case in the set.
-Copies of the motion must be served on all parties and on the judges for all of the affected cases.
+The motion must be filed in each related case and will be decided by the judge to whom the lowest numbered case of the claimed related set is assigned for trial or other final disposition.
+If the set includes both felony cases, and one or more misdemeanors assigned to a magistrate judge, then the motion must be filed in each case and will be decided by the district judge assigned to the lowest numbered felony case in the set.
 The motion must: - (1) set forth the points of commonality of the cases in sufficient detail to indicate that the cases are related within the meaning of subsection (a), and - (2) indicate the extent to which the conditions required by subsection (a) will be met if the cases are found to be related.